 Tree-of-heaven is adapted to a wide variety of ecological sites ranging from urban areas, saline soils, surface-mined lands and natural areas.
 High seed production (325,000 seeds per female tree) and viability, and vegetative sprouting from the roots increase this plant’s invasiveness.

 Tree-of-heaven can reach 80 feet in height, with smooth pale gray bark and light chestnut brown twigs.
 Leaves are compound, one to four feet in length, alternate, and composed of 10 to 41 smaller leaflets.
 Each leaflet has one or more glandular teeth along the lower margin.
 The leaf margins are otherwise entire or lacking teeth.
-Male and female flowers occur on separate plants.
+Male and female flowers usually occur on separate trees (dioecious); however, both bisexual and uni-sexual flowers have been reported on individual tree-of-heaven.
 Flowers occur in large terminal clusters and are small and pale yellow to greenish.
-Flat, twisted, winged fruits each containing a single central seed are produced on female trees in late summer to early fall and may remain on the trees for long periods of time.
+Flat, twisted, winged fruits each containing a single central seed are produced on trees in late summer to early fall and may remain on the trees for long periods of time.
 All parts of the tree, especially the leaves and flowers, have a distinct burned-nut odor.

 MANUAL & MECHANICAL CONTROL

 Early detection and removal of tree-of-heaven seedlings before the tap root develops is the most effective control strategy.
 Pulling or digging must remove the entire root system, including all roots and root fragments, to prevent regrowth.
 Suckers from a pre-existing lateral root are nearly impossible to remove by manual methods.

 Cutting or mulching without a follow-up herbicide treatment is not effective since tree-of-heaven produces sprouts and root suckers from a cut stump.
 Continued removal of above ground growth may exhaust root reserves under heavily shaded canopy.